IntelliJ IDEA

 Full Line completion supports auto-import and uses smart filtering to avoid showing suggestions that tend to be canceled explicitly or deleted right after they were accepted.

 In IntelliJ IDEA, Full Line completion is available also for Python, TypeScript, PHP, Go, and Ruby.
-To be able to use the feature with these languages, install a corresponding language plugin as described in Install plugin from Marketplace.
+To be able to use the feature with these languages, install a corresponding language plugin as described in Install a plugin from Marketplace.

 Before you start working with Full Line code completion, note that: